-Our museums contribute largely to the culture here in Reno, and there are always wonderful exhibits to visit around town.
-The month of October is mainly dedicated to celebrating Nevada’s 150th birthday, but there are also other exhibits going on that are definitely worth checking out!
+Reno Tahoe museums contribute largely to the culture here in Reno, and there are always wonderful exhibits to visit around town.
+One exhibit you cannot miss is the celebration of Nevada’s 150th birthday, which will be featuring several iconic documents, including The Emancipation Proclamation.
 From birthday celebrations to wildlife exploration, here are a few major exhibits going on around town.

 The Nevada Museum of Art is celebrating Nevada’s big day with a special exhibit that displays artifacts that tell the story of Nevada’s journey to statehood with their 36th Star: Nevada’s Journey from Territory to State exhibit (through November 1).
 Three of the museum’s galleries hold special documents and objects, such as the original copy of the Nevada State constitution, artifacts belonging to Nevada’s first governor, Nevada photographs taken by O’Sullivan that date back to 1867, and much more!
 This exhibit is a rare and special event, hosting historical objects that the museum tracked down and loaned from museums across the state and nation.
 It is a once-in-a-lifetime exhibit that provides visitors a unique opportunity to see all these historical objects in one place.
 The celebration continues on October 16 with a historical lecture by curator Toby Jurovics on Timothy O’Sullivan’s photography of the civil war.
 The birthday celebration comes to a close on November 1 with a steampunk ball and carnival, Honest Abe’s Imagination Celebration.
 At this event, visitors are encouraged to engage in the “grand re-imagining of the future through the wondrous lens of the past.”
 The Emancipation Proclamation will be on display at the event, as well as on October 30 and 31 and November 2, and visitors are encouraged to dress in costume appropriate for an 1864 party!
 For more information on this event visit http://blog.visitrenotahoe.com/nevada-museum-of-art-the-36th-star/.